clojure-emacs/cider/README.md

 * [ac-nrepl](https://github.com/clojure-emacs/ac-nrepl) provides
   completion source for the popular Emacs interactive auto-completion framework [auto-complete](http://cx4a.org/software/auto-complete/).
-  Where nrepl provides it, pop-up documentation for completed symbols will be displayed.
+  Where nREPL provides it, pop-up documentation for completed symbols will be displayed.

 ## Basic Usage